dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 [!code-json[](index/sample/ConfigJson/appsettings.json)]

-Configuration consists of a hierarchical list of name-value pairs in which the nodes are separated by a double underscore (`__`).
+Configuration consists of a hierarchical list of name-value pairs in which the nodes are separated by a colon (`:`).
 To retrieve a value, access the `Configuration` indexer with the corresponding item's key:

 [!code-csharp[](index/sample/ConfigJson/Program.cs?range=21-22)]